 This helps me stave off the winter blues that can come from the shorter, darker days and the colder weather.
 I may not get out of the house as frequently but wrapped in a cozy quilt sewn by my Grandmother I feel connected to everything and everyone around me.
 Even though my grandparents died many years ago, I can feel them close to me and I am thankful.

-It is perfect, then, that Thanksgiving is right around the corner, my mind is already running through what I am thankful for.
+It is perfect, then, that when Thanksgiving is right around the corner, my mind is already running through what I am thankful for.
 There are a lot of ways to tap into gratitude.
-I’m sure that your social media accounts are full of gratitude challenges.
-Share something your grateful for each day for 30 days, take a pic of something you are thankful for and share until Thanksgiving, and on and on.
+It’s that time of year when your social media accounts are full of gratitude challenges.
+Share something you are grateful for each day for 30 days, take a pic of something you are thankful for, and share until Thanksgiving, and on and on.

 Taking in Other’s Gratitude